- Insights features (forecasting, order recommendations, custom reporting) are available to merchants on Plus plans.

 Forecasted demand

-Forecasted demand calculations are based on Items sold per day (excluding stock outs) to determine how much stock you will need for a forecasted time period and how much you should order to meet that need.
-The system looks to historical sales data to make these calculations:
+The calculations are based on Items sold per day (excluding stock outs) to determine how much stock you will need for a forecasted time period and how much you should order to meet that need.
+The system looks to historical sales data to make these calculations.

-Looking back to in-stock days ensures there's enough historical data for accurate sales rates for both high and low volume items and more reliable recommendations for more products.
+By analyzing in-stock days, the system ensures there is sufficient historical data to generate accurate sales rates for both high and low volume items, leading to more reliable recommendations.

-The system then multiplies items sold per day (excluding stock outs) by the number of days in your forecasted time period to determine how much stock you'll need to meet your projected demand.
-For example, if a product sold 1.5 units per day (excluding stock outs) and your forecasted time period is 6 weeks (42 days) you would need 63 units to meet projected demand.
+To determine stock needs, the system multiplies items sold per day (excluding stockouts) by the number of days in the forecasted period.
+For example, if a product sells 1.5 units per day (excluding stockouts) and the forecasted period is 6 weeks (42 days), you would need 63 units to meet projected demand.

 Suggested order quantity

 The Suggested order quantity column is calculated by taking the Forecasted demand number and subtracting closing and inbound inventory from it.
+If you want to include missed sales, enable the Factor missed sales into the demand forecast checkbox.
+If you don't include missed sales, the forecast will only include the average data without factoring in the missed sales.
 This ensures that the recommendation takes into account any inventory you currently hold or are expecting to arrive from suppliers or other outlets.
 For example, if you need 63 units to meet forecasted demand and have 50 units currently in stock, and no inbound inventory, you would need to order 13 units to meet projected demand.

 Understanding replenishment models